calibreapp/image-actions/README.md

         uses: calibreapp/image-actions@master
         with:
           githubToken: ${{ secrets.GITHUB_TOKEN }}
+          # For non-pull requests, run in compressOnly mode and we'll PR after
           compressOnly: ${{ github.event_name != 'pull_request' }}
       - name: Create Pull Request
         # If it's not a pull request then commit any changes as a new PR